 - Current fuel consumption

 - Tourist - alternative speedometer

-Units for distance, speed, etc. can be changed via system settings in the centre display.
+Unit standards for distance, speed, etc. can be changed via system settings in the center display.

-There are two trip meters, TM and TA.
+There are two trip odometers: TM and TA.

-TM can be reset manually and TA is reset automatically if the car is not used for at least four hours.
+TM can be reset manually and TA is reset automatically if the vehicle is not used for four hours.

 - Driving time